json-api/json-api/_format/1.1/index.md

 #### <a href="#crud-sideposting" id="crud-sideposting" class="headerlink"></a> Sideposting

 A server **MAY** accept a request to create related resources along with the primary resource, which is referred to as *sideposting*.
-The related resources **MUST** be placed within the `included` member.
-A sideposted resource **MUST** be referred to (from the linkage data of resource relationships) either via standard [resource identifier objects][resource identifier object] when using a client-generated ID, or as a [resource pointer object][resource pointer object] otherwise (that is an object with a single `pointer` member the value of which is a JSON Pointer [[RFC6901](https://tools.ietf.org/html/rfc6901)] to a resource object).
+A related resource **MUST** be placed within the `included` member, and have a `temp-id` member the value of which is an arbitrary string that uniquely identifies a related resource within the request document.
+The related resources **MUST** be referred to (from the linkage data of resource relationships) via a *temporary resource identifier object* (that is an object with a single `temp-id` member referring to a related resource).

 The document **MUST** still respect the full linkage requirement.